joelanders/OII-schema/security-privacy-schema.md

   - [ONTOPRIV] : Gharib, Mohamad, Paolo Giorgini, and John Mylopoulos.
 "Ontologies for Privacy Requirements Engineering: A Systematic Literature Review." arXiv preprint arXiv:1611.10097 (2016).
   - [SOKSECUREMESSAGING] : Unger, Nik, et al. "SoK: Secure Messaging."
 2015 IEEE Symposium on Security and Privacy.
 IEEE, 2015.
   - [ONTOMOBILE] : Beji, Sofien, and Nabil El Kadhi.
 "Security ontology proposal for mobile applications."
 2009 Tenth International Conference on Mobile Data Management: Systems, Services and Middleware.
 IEEE, 2009.

-## Example

-We'll evaluate the fitness of these modeling choices by aiming to fit the [SOKSECUREMESSAGING] paper's concept into this schema.

-We depart from the papers above in the following ways:
- - [ONTOMOBILE] :
-   - We consider the Mobile Profile as Features.

- - Signal `project` on Android `instance` with the default chat `configuration` seeks (forward secrecy `feature` via signal protocol `mechanism` implemented in libsignal `package`).